 - Treating other members of the community and the educational process with respect, and expecting respect for oneself, one’s views and one’s abilities.

 In keeping with these values, Quinnipiac University expects its community members to comply with the usual expectations for honest academic work.
 In general, community members

 - May not cheat on any work

 - Must properly cite sources in all academic work

 - May not provide or procure unauthorized assistance on any assignment or test

 - May not falsify or alter university documents, tests or assignments

-- May not impede any other student in his/her course work
+- May not impede the coursework of any other student

 - May not do any other thing that violates or allows another person to violate the accepted standards of academic integrity.
 (See Appendix I for more details on specific violations.)